shrirag10/Improved-LLM-A-star/README.md

 My work re-implements and enhances their framework with a modular, simulation-ready architecture and cost-aware prompt logic.

-🤝 Contributing
+## 🤝 Contributing
 Pull requests, forks, and discussions are welcome!
 Want to extend prompt structures or try a different LLM backend?
-Open an issue or fork away!
+Open an issue or fork away!RetryClaude can make mistakes.
+Please double-check responses.